 It’s simply so relevant to this rapidly changing landscape.

-Marco Springmann, an environmental sustainability and public health expert at the University of Oxford led a research team showing that in 2010, the world food system emitted roughly 5.2 billion tons of carbon dioxide, occupied 12.6 million square kilometers of cropland (an area larger than America), used 1,810 cubic kilometers of freshwater and applied 104 teragrams of nitrogen (that’s more than 300,000 Boeing 747 airplanes) and 18 teragrams of phosphorus fertilizers - OMG!!!!
+Marco Springmann, an environmental sustainability and public health expert at the University of Oxford led a research team showing that in 2010, the world food system emitted roughly 5.2 billion tons of carbon dioxide, occupied 12.6 million square kilometres of cropland (an area larger than America), used 1,810 cubic kilometres of freshwater and applied 104 teragrams of nitrogen (that’s more than 300,000 Boeing 747 airplanes) and 18 teragrams of phosphorus fertilisers - OMG!!!!

 The global food system itself spurs climate change, alters landscapes and drives resource shortages.
 And as population growth puts more and more pressure on resources, where does this leave my daughter and her peers, I can’t help but ask myself?

 The team at Oxford University (Marco Springmann et al) identified the way we need to be eating to avert disaster is a “Planetary Diet” model: where most meals are plant-based, with red meat only eaten once a week, must become the norm.
 If everyone did that, greenhouse gas emissions from agriculture would be reduced by more than half.
 Additionally, they report we must address food waste and restrict fertiliser use to prevent “runoff” polluting our waterways and oceans.

 In January, Canada published their new food guide.
 The 62-page document is a drastic change from food guides of the past, and the UK’s current “Eat Well” plate.
 It urges Canadians to adopt a mostly plant-based diet, to drink water instead of milk, and to worry less about daily servings of nutrients and specific portion sizes and more about cooking meals at home and eating with family and friends - hurray!!!!!!